maptracker/datasciencecoursera/Rnotes.md

 * `analyze.info.detail` = This function could be dispatched by either `analyze.info()` on a "detail" object, or by `analyze()` on an "info.detail" object.

+Scott indicates that the use of NextMethod below is highly unusual.
+I do not think I am comprehending it properly.

 ```R
 speak <- function( ... ) {